Native to (or naturalized in) Oregon:

 - Hardy to USDA Zone 4 Native from the Maritime provinces and southern parts of Ontario and Quebec, New York, and south to Georgia, Mississippi and Texas.

 - saccharum: Latin name for sugar cane.
 Maple syrup is made from the sap of this tree.
-About 40 liters of sap are required to make 1 liter of syrup.
+A typical tap tree (12 inches (30 cm) or more in diameter) produces about 10 gallons (37.8 liters) of sap per season.
+About 40 gallons (151 liters) of sap are required to make 1 gallon (3.78 liters) of syrup.

 - The national tree of Canada; a stylized version of its leaf is the central feature of the Canadian flag.